-Named after HOKA athlete Karl “Speedgoat” Meltzer, the Speedgoat 4’s (men's; women's) are top-notch in performance.
+For a third straight year, Hoka's Speedgoat series top our choice for those looking for great cushioned kicks to hit the trail.
 The Vibram Megagrip outsole is perfect for gripping onto wet or dry surfaces.
-The fourth edition of the Speedgoats have better traction, higher durability, and a more precise fit than the last iteration.
+The fifth edition of the Speedgoats have better traction, higher durability, and a more precise fit than the last iteration.

 The midsole foam provides extra cushioning for your run, and the wide toe-box provides a more comfortable fit.
 The 3D printed overlays increase support in the midfoot without adding bulk.
 Cushioning is Hoka One One’s area of expertise, and these runners do not disappoint.